Practical modern control and stochastic system identification for students and professionals.

 Book published by John Wiley & Sons Ltd (2013)

-MATLAB toolboxes and scripts to generate over 30 worked examples from the book are available here:
+MATLAB scripts to generate over 30 worked examples from the book are available here.

 Develops a true digital control design philosophy that encompasses data–based model identification, through to control algorithm design, robustness evaluation and implementation.
 With a heritage from both classical and modern control system synthesis, this book is supported by detailed practical examples based on the authors’ research into environmental, mechatronic and robotic systems.
 Treatment of both statistical modelling and control design under one cover is unusual and highlights the important connections between these disciplines.